Zhenye-Na/blog/_posts/2022-04-23-java-development-tools-part-1.md

 ### Assertion and Assumption

-Both Assertion and Assumption stop when a test fails and move on to the next test.
+Both Assertion and Assumption stop when a test fails and moves on to the next test.
 But the difference is:

 - A failed Assertion registered the failed test case, and it means if your code went to production, it will not work
 - A failed Assumption JUST moved to the next test and you don't know what exactly happened